Zuccotti Park

-Zuccotti Park (formerly Liberty Plaza Park) is a 33000 sqft publicly accessible park in the Financial District of Lower Manhattan, New York City.
+Zuccotti Park (formerly Liberty Plaza Park) is a 33000 sqft publicly accessible park in the Financial District of Lower Manhattan in New York City.
 It is located in a privately owned public space (POPS) controlled by Brookfield Properties and Goldman Sachs.
 Zuccotti Park is bounded by Broadway to the east, Liberty Street to the north, Trinity Place to the west, and Cedar Street to the south.

 The park was created in 1968 by Pittsburgh-based United States Steel, after the property owners negotiated its creation with city officials.
 It was named Liberty Plaza Park because it was situated one block south of One Liberty Plaza.
 The park's northwest corner is across the street from Four World Trade Center.
 It has been popular with local tourists and financial workers.

 The park was heavily damaged in the September 11 attacks and subsequent recovery efforts of 2001.
 The plaza was later used as the site of several events commemorating the anniversary of the attacks.
 After renovations in 2006, the park was renamed by its current owners, Brookfield Properties, after company chairman John Zuccotti.
-In 2011, the plaza became the site of the Occupy Wall Street protest camp, during which activists occupied the plaza and used it as a staging ground for their protests throughout the Financial District.
+Starting in September 2011, the plaza became the site of the Occupy Wall Street protest camp, during which activists occupied the plaza and used it as a staging ground for their protests throughout the Financial District; this was the first protest of what became the global Occupy movement.

 History

 The site was the location of the first coffeehouse in colonial New York City, The King's Arms which opened under the ownership of Lieutenant John Hutchins in 1696.
 It stood on the west side of Broadway between Crown (now Liberty) Street and Little Queen (now Cedar) Street.
 On November 5, 1773, summoned by the Sons of Liberty, a huge crowd assembled outside the coffee house to denounce the Tea Act, and agents of the East India Trading Company who were handling cargoes of dutied tea.
 It was perhaps the first public demonstration in opposition to the Tea Act in the American colonies.

-The park was created in 1968 by Pittsburgh-based United States Steel, after the property owners negotiated its creation with city officials, in return for a height bonus for an adjacent building at the time of its construction.
+The park was created in 1968 or the early 1970s by Pittsburgh-based United States Steel, after the property owners negotiated its creation with city officials, in return for a height bonus for an adjacent building at the time of its construction.
 The structure, One Liberty Plaza, replaced the demolished Singer Building and City Investing Building.

+The park is home to a signpost for Temple Street, a "ghost street" which appeared on Manhattan maps as early as 1695, but was redeveloped out of existence by the early 1970s.